jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 ![Changing the route to GET only](images/jwt5.png)

-You’ve now restricted the existing behavior - allowing requests to execute the Lambda - to only work on GET requests.
+You’ve now restricted the existing behavior &mdash; allowing requests to execute the Lambda &mdash; to only work on GET requests.

 Once you’re back on the Routes page, click “Create” in the left column header to create a new route.
 Select “POST” from the methods dropdown and set the URL to “/wish-list-service”, then click Save.